theQRL/qips/qip-workflow.md

 While you're championing for your own QIP, skill will be required to keep discussions positive, forward-thinking, and in good faith in order to consider all viewpoints.

-This is your opportunity to understand these viewpoints to refine your draft into a proposal that's more likely to gain community consensus.
+Thoroughly understanding all viewpoints will allow you to refine your draft into a proposal that's more likely to gain community consensus.

 ## 2.3.
 Request for proposal